 Sound like fun?
 If so, you could be the person we’re looking for!

-New board members will begin to attend regular meetings in February, at which point members will take on intermittent committee assignments and/or responsibilities appropriate for their chosen role.
-From late spring through summer up until the annual DC State Fair takes place (usually in August/September), our work intensifies.
-Board members will be asked to make their greatest time commitments during this period.
+New board members will begin to attend regular, twice-a-month meetings in late January, at which point members will take on intermittent committee assignments and responsibilities appropriate for their chosen role.
+As the date of the Fair (tentatively September 2019) approaches, our work intensifies, and board members will be asked to make their greatest time commitments from midsummer until the time of the Fair.
 Time commitments can range from four to eight hours per week during the planning stages to 12+ hours per week as the annual event approaches, depending on a board member’s role and availability.
 These are strictly volunteer opportunities.

 Term of Office